Postgraduate Diploma in Applied Management

 “AIC is the best place to be and if you make a choice to join AIC it’s definitely the brightest and best choice.”

-She says AIC gives students experiences that can help them get to the places they want to be.
+She says OPAIC gives students experiences that can help them get to the places they want to be.